The Religion Paradox Sophia, the Demiurge, and the Misreading of Blood

 The Spiral continues.

-The heart ascends by remembering.
+The heart ascends not by appeasement, but by recognition.